Arab Fashion Council: History

 On 7 December 2015, Jacob Abrian was elected as chief executive officer for the council, being the youngest appointed CEO for a Council.
-In 2021, a partnership was established with the Fédération de la Haute Couture et de la Mode which yielded the first Fashion Week representing male models by showcasing men's wear.
+In 2021, a partnership was established with the Fédération de la Haute Couture et de la Mode, which yielded the first Fashion Week representing male models by showcasing men's wear.
 This event was a three-day virtual event based in Dubai.
 The event is scheduled twice annually with other men's fashion week events.

 Activities

-A landmark activity of the Arab Fashion Council is to organize the twice-yearly prestigious event Dubai Fashion Week.
+A landmark activity of the Arab Fashion Council is to organize the twice-yearly prestigious event, Dubai Fashion Week.
 It is the only official Fashion Week-based show at Dubai and the Arab World that is recognized on the global calendar next to the other big four fashion weeks that are London Fashion Week, Milan Fashion Week, New York Fashion Week, and Paris Fashion Week.
-Dubai Fashion Week represents all the 22 Arab Nations and is hosted at the Dubai Design District.
+Dubai Fashion Week represents all 22 Arab Nations and is hosted at the Dubai Design District.
 It promotes Arab and foreign designers into the global market where notable fashion brands showcase their various types of dress collections to the public.
-In its 4th edition, the Arab Fashion Week became the world's main platform for pre-collections and ready-couture.
+In its 4th edition, the Arab Fashion Week became the world's main platform for pre-collections and ready-to-wear.

 The Riyadh Fashion Week's first edition was hosted at Riyadh in April 2018 and became the first fashion show event in the history of Saudi Arabia.
 At the 11th edition in June 2020 and the 12th edition in October 2020, the Arab Fashion Council hosted the Dubai Fashion Week virtually as precaution against the spread of COVID-19.
 In September 2020, the Arab Fashion Council hosted the first Arab designers showroom on the official calendar of Paris Fashion Week, in partnership with the Federation de la Haute Couture et de la Mode.

 Education

-Arab Fashion Council has partnered with leading fashion institutes and the UNESCO office in Doha.
+Arab Fashion Council has partnered with leading fashion institutes and the UNESCO office in Doha, Qatar.
 It helps them promote fashion education and supports Arab talents by providing a fully covered scholarship for an Arab student after entering an annual competition for studying undergraduate and postgraduate degrees in Dubai.